Posted by Sanket Patel

 Formerly Known as Boost, Adwords Express launched last July in the U.S. Google also targeting those businesses which were not using AdWords.
 The company considered it a “fast/simple way for local businesses to start advertising online in less than 5 minutes”.

 Kiley McEvoy, Manager of AdWords Express Product said “AdWords Express helps potential customers find your website or Place page, and gives you a quick and straightforward way to connect with them and grow your business”.
-He also added “You simply provide some basic business information, create your ad, and your campaign is ready to go.”
+He also added, “You simply provide some basic business information, create your ad, and your campaign is ready to go.”

 Google also acquired TalkBin, the April before that.
-In order to deliver better customer experience, it was explained as a one of the best ways for your business b allowing customer’s use their smartphones to communicate to your business in real time.
+In order to deliver a better customer experience, it was explained as one of the best ways for your business b allowing customer’s use their smartphones to communicate to your business in real-time.
 Through short messages, customers could send suggestions, questions and feedback that enabled businesses to quickly respond.

-According to WSJ’s Amir Efrati ““Central to the effort is Google+, the company’s social network, which it hopes consumers will use to interact with local businesses that now have special Web pages on the network”.
+According to WSJ’s Amir Efrati “Central to the effort is Google+, the company’s social network, which it hopes consumers will use to interact with local businesses that now have special Web pages on the network”.
 He also added “Those Google+ pages will draw traffic from the company’s Web-search engine.
 When shoppers visit these businesses, Google wants them to use their Internet-connected phones like a digital wallet, earning loyalty points and making payments at stores that sign up for Google’s new services.
 In turn, Google is hoping stores and other businesses will use their new Google+ pages to communicate with customers, such as by showing them special offers.
 And it hopes to persuade them to sign up for other Google products.”

 Google hopes its new offering, which combines all of this, will bring in “billions of dollars a year in new revenue,” and gets “more merchants to spend money on digital advertising, including on Google’s search engine,” as per Efrati.